 Still, my mom tells me that Peeper asks for me when she wakes up and calls, “Where Mama go?” when looking around my bedroom.
 The fact that she misses me both breaks my heart and feels like a tiny hug.
 (Is that weird?)

-This trip has armed me with a few techniques for traveling without my sweet toddler.
+This business trip without kids has armed me with a few techniques for traveling without my sweet toddler.
 For parents leaving their littles at home, then, I have a few pieces of advice.
 Read more →

 I recently took my first trip without Peeper.
 After 16 months of spending every day together, I headed up to Seattle for a business trip.
 It was a short jaunt—I was gone only one night—but, as I wrote earlier, I worried how she and I would handle the separation.